Wust-Sat/architecture/docs/Space Packet Protocol.md

 For 1 SPP per CAN-FD it is always (58 – 1) = 57

-2. #### ***Packet Secondary Header***
+### Secondary Header
    Secondary Header is optional and usually contains datatime.
+Its place is just behind the Primary Header.
 There must be a Secondary Header, if there is no User Data in the Data Field.
 More in section 4.1.4.2 of CCSDS 133.0-B-2.
 Its built is shown on figure 4-3 below.

    ![SPP-secondary-header](./SPP-secondary-header.png)